 This new solution will offer more sophisticated technology for Eventbrite's millions of global customers.
 It will also open the company up to more types of events and venues in the future, including comedy shows, theaters, galas, performing arts, spectator sports and community centers.
 This added functionality offers the simplest and fastest purchase process for reserved seating events, with only two clicks required on web or mobile to complete purchase.

 "At Eventbrite, we are focused on democratizing the massive ticketing industry, and addressing the biggest problems organizers and attendees face: lack of innovation, customer support, and high ticketing fees," said Eventbrite CEO and Founder, Kevin Hartz.
 “Reserved seating technology has been broken for years, and it shows in the experience organizers and attendees face today.
 The industry is hungry for an alternative, and today's launch is our first step in eliminating the pain of outdated and expensive reserved seating tools and replacing them with simple, yet robust technology."

-At the core of Eventbrite's reserved seating solution is Eventbrite's Seat Designer, a new, intuitive interface that provides organizers easy-to-use seat planning, streamlined event flow, seamless inventory management, and a premium experience for attendees from point of purchase through the event experience itself.
+At the core of Eventbrite's reserved seating solution is Eventbrite's Venue Designer, a new, intuitive interface that provides organizers easy-to-use seat planning, streamlined event flow, seamless inventory management, and a premium experience for attendees from point of purchase through the event experience itself.

-Seat Designer offers the ability to:
+Venue Designer offers the ability to: